UI Design for Beginners >

 So, we're all up to speed with basic shapes and Boolean operations!
 Let's quickly look at some key considerations to be aware of when designing buttons and shapes for your app.

-Remember yesterday, when we talked about touch targets?
+Remember the last lesson, when we talked about touch targets?
 Here's where touch targets really matter.
 When designing buttons, it's always better to go too big than too small.
 Smaller buttons are harder for users to tap on than larger ones, and—at the end of the day—you want all your users to be able to tap on the buttons you're creating with ease.
 To learn more about optimal touch target sizes for buttons, we recommend giving this set of guidelines by UX movement a read.

 Another consideration is text.
 What text will be on your buttons, and how big will the text be?
 It's a good idea to leave some room for experimenting with different fonts and spacing, as we'll be exploring in tomorrow's tutorial.